Home » Shrimp Scampi with Spaghetti Squash (Creamy + Low-Carb)

 Instructions

-4. Drizzle or lightly brush face of spaghetti squash with EVOO.
-Season with salt and pepper, to taste.
+3. Drizzle or lightly brush the cut sides of the squash with EVOO.
+Season with salt and pepper to taste.

 Shrimp and Sauce: (prepare while squash is baking)

-1. About 20 minutes before squash is done baking, in a medium-size pot, add lemon juice, orange juice, white wine, Dijon mustard and red pepper flakes.
-Bring to a boil, reduce heat and allow sauce to simmer until the spaghetti squash has finished baking.
+1. About 20 minutes before the squash is done baking, heat a medium pot over medium-high heat.
+Add lemon juice, orange juice, white wine, Dijon mustard, and red pepper flakes.
+Bring to a boil, then reduce heat to low and let the sauce simmer until the squash is finished baking.

-3. Remove sauce from heat, add yogurt and whisk until the sauce is creamy and smooth.
-Add cooked shrimp to your sauce, leaving any excess liquid from the shrimp behind.
-Stir to combine, add parsley flakes and place sauce back on stove top on low heat.
+3. Remove the sauce from heat and whisk in yogurt until creamy and smooth.
+Add the cooked shrimp, leaving behind any excess liquid.
+Stir in parsley flakes and return the sauce to low heat to keep warm.

 Notes